wumm-project/wumm-project.github.io/SIM.md

 * How include partners from Partner Countries (Minsk, Moscow, Chelyabinsk) in the project?

-Hans-Gert Gräbe - Last update 23 Dec 2019
+Hans-Gert Gräbe - Last update 2 Jan 2020